-Non-age specific ministries such as music, stewardship and others may be added as needed with the approval of the district executive presbytery.
-The criteria for selection of the coordinators for these type of ministries will be spelled out in the policy manual developed by the district presbytery
+Non-age specific ministries such as music, stewardship and others may be added as needed with the approval of the district presbytery.
+The selection of the coordinators for these type of ministries will be spelled out in the policy manual developed by the district presbytery.